Overview of teams and channels in Microsoft Teams

 Let's get started by thinking about how Microsoft Teams allows individual teams to self-organize and collaborate across business scenarios:

-Teams are a collection of people, content, and tools surrounding different projects and outcomes within an organization.
+Teams is a collection of people, content, and tools surrounding different projects and outcomes within an organization.

 - Teams can be created to be private to only invited users.